 Keep an eye on your dog’s panting sounds.
 Knowing this can help you identify abnormal panting.

-Panting at night differs from panting in the daytime; this can lead to sleepless nights and show something is wrong with the dog.
+Panting at night differs from the daytime, which can lead to sleepless nights and indicate something is wrong with the dog.

-There are a few causes for this that you can look into and understand why your dog pants excessively.
+There are a few causes for this that you can look into to understand why your dog pants excessively.

 Causes of a dog panting